Manage Linux Machines with Github Actions and Tailscale

 - Passwordless sudo only for update commands, Pi-hole, and Docker

-to suppress interactive prompts
+DEBIAN_FRONTENDto suppress interactive prompts

 🛜 Step 3: Set up Tailscale